intjelic/python-sfml/doc/sphinx/source/documentation/graphics.rst

       The result is undefined if index is out of the valid range.

       :param integer index: Index of the point to get, in range [0 .. :attr:`point_count` - 1]
-      :return: Position of the index-th point of the polygon
+      :return: Vector2 of the index-th point of the polygon
-      :rtype: :class:`sf.Position`
+      :rtype: :class:`sf.Vector2`

    .. py:method:: set_point(index, point)